AuthenticImage/PaperProjects/About:AuthenticImage.md

 # "Images of Paper" by: Authentic Image

 ## It's a structural collection of images from the notes that are in circulation on the 21st century in the United States.
-There will NOT be anymore minting for this collection.

 # Twitter Account: https://twitter.com/imagesofpaper